 The Property consists of a combination of existing agricultural land uses, fallow lands, and steep lands.
-As shown in Table 2, roughly 49 percent of the Property is fallow.
+As shown in Table 2, roughly 57 percent of the Property is fallow.
 These fallow lands have good potential for the introduction of new agricultural uses.
-Approximately 17 percent of the Property is used for the cultivation of seed crops and sunflowers, and about 13 percent of the Property is devoted to coffee production.
-Approximately 21 percent of the Property is characterized as steep areas.
+Approximately 19 percent of the Property is used for the cultivation of seed crops and sunflowers.
+Approximately 24 percent of the Property is characterized as steep areas/watershed.